LeandroVCastro/LeandroVCastro/README.md

 # 👨‍💻 About Me:

-I'm a Software Engineer and eternal learner
+I'm a Software Engineer and an eternal learner

 - 🧖‍♂️ Javascript/Typescript & PHP master
 - 🌱 I’m currently learning Golang.